 We will arrive at a directory structure of

 where our workspace is named

 quick_tutorial.
-The following diagram
+The following tree diagram

-shows how this is structured

-and where our virtual environment
+shows how this will be structured, and where our virtual environment

 # Windows cd \ mkdir projects\quick_tutorial cd projects\quick_tutorial

 In the above figure, your user home directory is represented by

 home directory, all of your projects are in the

 users will do well to use

 c:\ as the location for

 avoid spaces in any of the path names.

 projects is your workspace directory, here named